unicar9/Assignment-2-Data-Visualisation-Project/README.md

 #### Summary:

-We grouped the data based on dates, and each data contains a date-time and a Celsius degree at that time, such as `["2021-06-01 00:01:20", 21.33]`, each data point was represented visually as a small circle or a square and a verticle motion trail.
+We grouped the data based on dates, and each data contains a date-time and a Celsius degree at that time, such as `["2021-06-01 00:01:20", 21.33]`, each data point was represented visually as a small circle or a square and a vertical motion trail.
 Every time a user clicks on the screen, it will generate a whole day's data points and a music note matching each data point.

 #### Specification: